Are Trek Bikes Good? (and Are They “Worth” the Money)?

 The Trek Bicycle Company began in the minds of Richard Burke and Bevil Hogg.
 In 1976, the idea became reality when they founded the company in Waterloo, Wisconsin, with an old barn serving as the base of operations.

-Today, Trek is a far cry from 5 guys building bikes in a barn.
-With 1,800 employees, selling bikes in over 1700 specialist shops across the US, and 90 countries worldwide, Trek is a juggernaut in the cycling industry.
+Today, with 1,800 employees and selling bikes in over 1,700 specialist shops across the U.S. and 90 countries worldwide, Trek has become a major player in the cycling industry.

 Where are Trek Bikes Made?